-As this church dates back to the 15th century and was built over a canal city, flooding seems inevitable.
+Because this church dates back to the 15th century and was built over a canal city, flooding was sort of inevitable.
 Seeing the flooded crypt is really quite a sight!

 The ancient streets of Venice are loaded with mysteries and legends, something that is best experienced while walking around at night.